hpsc-lab/OpenFHE.jl/README.md

 GC.gc()
 ```

-Additionally, OpenFHE optimizes memory usage in C++ by storing evaluation keys in static objects.
+Additionally, OpenFHE optimizes memory usage in C++ by storing evaluation keys and `CryptoContext`s
-These keys, being quite large, remain in memory until the Julia REPL is closed.
-To release them
+in static objects.
+These objects, being quite large, remain in memory until the Julia REPL is
-while the REPL is still running, you can execute the following functions:
+closed.
+To release them while the REPL is still running, you can execute the following functions:
 ```julia
 ClearEvalMultKeys()
 ClearEvalSumKeys()